www-splitcells-net/net.splitcells.network.distro/projects/net.splitcells.network.distro.rcp/README.md

     for every plugin and product.
 * If a required feature of a plugin cannot be found during the build, try adding the dependency to the includeBundles of the target definition file.
+* A product based on features is a product, that has plugins and features.
+    A product based on plugins is a product, that has only plugins and any mentioned feature in the product is silently ignored.